subatomicdev/binance-futures-cpp/README.md

 The bfcpptest.cpp has ```performanceCheckSync()``` and ```performanceCheckAsync()``` functions showing how to use the performance check.

+As seen from the results below, each call to newOrder() is at the mercy of the Binance API latency, so doing so synchronously is expensive.

 ## Results
 All times in nanoseconds:

 Sync:
 - Avg.
+Rest Query Build: time to build the HTTP request objects
+- Avg.
 Rest Call Latency: time between sending the HTTP request to Binance and receiving the response
-- Avg.
-Rest Query Build: time to build the HTTP request objects
 - Avg.
 Rest Response Handler: time to parse/extract the JSON in the HTTP response which populates return object